electrode-samples/electrode-example-app-with-plugin-and-routes/README.md

 $ gulp dev
 ```

 Navigate to your browser and run `localhost:3000` and have fun.
 Open this application in your favorite text editor to examine the code, personalize the application and add more [Electrode components](https://electrode-io.github.io/docs/create_standalone_component.html).
+You can view the Heroku deployed version of this [example app here](https://electrode-example-party-app.herokuapp.com/).

 ##Features
 This example app is built on the [Electrode Boilerplate](https://github.com/electrode-io/electrode-boilerplate-universal-react-node) and contains the following technologies: